US Federal Reserve holds interest rates steady despite political pressure

 Last week, the Supreme Court heard arguments in a case examining whether Trump has the legal authority to remove Fed Governor Lisa Cook amid allegations of mortgage fraud.

-Meanwhile, Stephan Miran’s term is set to expire this week.
+Meanwhile, Fed Governor Stephan Miran’s term is set to expire this week.
 Trump picked Miran to temporarily fill the seat vacated by Adriana Kugler in August while seeking a more permanent replacement.

-Miran was one of two central bank governors that voted to lower interest rates alongside Christopher Waller.
+Miran was one of two central bank governors who voted to lower interest rates alongside Christopher Waller.

 The developments come as Trump searches for a new Fed chair.
 He has explicitly called for further interest rate cuts and for a chairman who shares his views.